aetherbot-creator/aetherbot-backend/README_NEW.md

-# 🚀 Solsnipe Backend - Seed Phrase Wallet System
+# 🚀 Aetherbot Backend - Seed Phrase Wallet System

 A complete serverless backend for Solana wallet management with **seed phrase-based authentication**.
 Built for Netlify Functions with Firebase storage and deterministic wallet generation.